51Degrees/documentation/src/concepts/data/flowdata.md

 ## Concurrency

 Concurrency is a complex topic that has subtle nuances within different languages.
-As such, we will describe the data structures used in each langauge separately:
+As such, we will describe the data structures used in each language separately:

 =========